 The color of the EL is determined by the phosphor and the color of the plastic coating.
 Commonly available colors include red, orange, yellow, lime green, dark green, aqua blue (clear when off), dark blue, purple, pink, and white (pink when off).

 EL wire is available in a range of sizes.
-We typically use the high-brightness form of the standard thickness (2.5 mm).
-In some cases we will use the angel hair type (1.2 mm) for designs with fine detail, or thicker varieties (3.2mm or 5mm) for designs requiring a more rugged installation.
+The preferred type for clothing is the standard thickness (2.5 mm).
+In some cases we will use the angel hair type (1.2 mm) for designs with fine detail, or thicker varieties (3.2 mm or 5mm) for designs requiring a more rugged installation.

 Durability is the primary concern for designs using EL wire on clothing.
 EL wire is flexible, and can be bent into a variety of shapes, but it should not be installed in a manner that will require repeated flexing (such as the knees or elbows), since this will eventually cause fatigue damage and breakage of the the solid copper core or the thin spiral wires.